-If you don’t have dedicated market intelligence staff (and even if you do), your marketing team should be meeting with your sales and/or field apps staff on a regular basis to share in the tribal knowledge.
+Even if you do have dedicated market intelligence staff, the rest of your marketing team should be meeting with your sales and/or field apps staff on a regular basis to share in the tribal knowledge.

-Make sure everyone understands that you must have solid, usable market intelligence before you commit to creating a strategy.
-Declare an end to the practice of shooting in the dark.
+Make sure everyone understands that you must have solid, actionable market intelligence before you commit to a strategy.
+Declare an end to the practice of shooting in the dark!

 A note on hiring for market intelligence

 Unless you really know what you’re after, be cautious about hiring specifically for market intelligence.
 Outside of specialized market research firms, finding experienced, knowledgable people who really know your technical industry and know how to find the information you need are hard to come by.
-Look for someone with a proven track record that consists of more than just conducting Google searches and pasting a bunch of things you already know into a “report.”
+Look for someone with a proven track record of compiling deep and insightful information about your market.